iomete/iom-docs/docs/libraries/drivers/jdbc-driver.md

 ___

-Iomete warehouse JDBC endpoints are compatible with Hive JDBC drivers.
+IOMETE warehouse JDBC endpoints are compatible with Hive JDBC drivers.
 So we can use the following dependency from the `Maven Repository:`

 ```xml
 <dependencies>